-We welcome you to the Innovations Academy 2020-21 school year.
-We are very excited to work together to create the optimal learning environment for all students.
+We welcome you to the Innovations Academy 2023-24 school year.
+We are excited to work together to create the optimal learning environment for all students.

-As such a community, we invite you to share with us what is working for you during the year and where you would like to see improvements.
+Working in partnership with parents, we invite you to share with us what is working for you during the year and where you would like to see improvements.
 Through practicing our mission, we can cultivate a community filled with participation, communication, and contribution.